Navigating the Health Care System

 Module 2: Symptoms, diagnosis, medications, and vaccinations

-Module 3: Health insurance and adolescents’ right to privacy
+Module 3: Health insurance, read/interpret insurance, and adolescents’ right to privacy

 Module 4: Practical application of the skills covered through real-life scenarios and role-plays

 How do I get trained to present the curriculum?

 Presenters can orient and train themselves by using our Facilitator’s Guide, which serves as a dashboard for learning and presenting the curriculum.
 Links to all curriculum materials are embedded, along with screen shots and sample scripts for each slide within each module.
-Links to videos of activities being presented are embedded in the guide, to provide a visual for how each activity should flow.
 In addition to providing all of the links and scripts you’ll need to present the content, the Facilitator’s Guide includes planning prompts to help you prepare for each session.
-Nemours associates are always happy to answer questions, provide technical assistance, and orient users.
-Please contact us at [email protected] or (302) 298-7604.
+Nemours Children’s associates are always happy to answer questions, provide technical assistance, and orient users.
+Please contact us at [email protected] or (302) 650-2328.

 What types of materials are provided?

-The Navigating the Health Care System suite of materials includes: Facilitator’s Guide, participant workbook, PowerPoint slides for each module- including speaker notes, supplemental videos and activities, and optional pre/post tests.
-Most materials are available in Spanish.
+The Navigating the Health Care System suite of materials includes: Facilitator’s Guide, participant workbook, PowerPoint slides for each module including speaker notes, supplemental videos and activities, and optional pre/post tests.

 What are the costs?